tinatae/MyMetrics-frontend/README.md

 #### Functionalities:
 * Ability to add/edit/delete/make private individual metrics & "Challenge" categories
-* Chart.js graphs visualizing user metrics with tooltip 'Notes from the Day' and/or Running Averages where applicable
+* CanvasJS graphs visualizing user metrics with tooltip 'Notes from the Day' and/or Running Averages where applicable

 #### Sample Code:
   ##### 'Add Metric' Page